Izhido/qrevpak/builds/Q2Rev/readme-Q2Rev.txt

 On-Screen Keyboard:

-Press [C] on the Nunchuck, or [ZL] in the Classic Controller.
+Press and release [C] on the Nunchuck, for less than 0.5 seconds, or [ZL] in the Classic Controller.
 You will see a white, transparent keyboard covering most of the screen.
 Move your Wii Remote guide (the dotted circle) over it.
 You will see keys on the keyboard being selected.
 By pressing [A] on the Wiimote, the selected key will be "pressed" and sent to the engine as a normal key press.
 Release [A], and the key will also be "released" on screen as well as a normal key "release" from an actual keyboard.
 Press [C] again on the Nunchuk (or [ZL] on the Classic controller) to hide the on-screen keyboard.
 NOTE: if you exit your game while the on-screen keyboard is enabled, you will see it again next time you play.

 'c' key:

 Press [C] on the Nunchuk (yes, it's the same key as the On-Screen Keyboard), the [Z] button on the Gamecube controller, or the [ZR] button on the Classic controller to make the player 'crouch'.
 As long as any of these keys are held, the player will be down; release it and it will go up again.
-If you pressed [C] on the Nunchuk, releasing the key will also bring the on-screen keyboard up.
+If you pressed [C] on the Nunchuk, releasing the key (if done in less than 0.5 seconds) will also bring the on-screen keyboard up.
 Just press [C] again to hide the keyboard & continue playing.

 Home / Start-Select button: